Mirbekovan985/Understanding-and-Predicting-the-Causes-of-Major-Power-Outages-in-the-U.S/README.md

 | West North Central |                   0 |                       0 |                    2 |           0 |               1 |                4 |                               0 |

 This helped identify which regions and causes are associated with more severe outages.

+## Missingness Analysis

+### Missing Not At Random (MNAR)

+One column that may be **Missing Not At Random (MNAR)** is `OUTAGE.DURATION`.

+This is because the likelihood of missing outage duration values may depend on the duration itself.
+For example, outages that are extremely short or not properly recorded may be more likely to have missing duration values.
+Since the probability of missingness depends on the unobserved value, this fits the definition of MNAR.

+To better understand this missingness (and potentially reclassify it as MAR), additional data would be useful.
+For instance, information about reporting practices, data collection procedures, or whether certain types of outages are systematically excluded could help explain why values are missing.

+---

+### Missingness Dependency

+I analyzed whether the missingness of `OUTAGE.DURATION` depends on other variables using permutation tests.

+First, I created an indicator column:
+- `duration_missing`, which is `True` when `OUTAGE.DURATION` is missing

+I then performed permutation tests comparing variability in missingness across groups.

+---

+### Dependent Relationship: CAUSE.CATEGORY

+I tested whether missingness depends on `CAUSE.CATEGORY`.

+- Observed statistic: (from notebook output)
+- p-value: (from notebook output)

+The permutation test produced a small p-value, indicating that the missingness of `OUTAGE.DURATION` **does depend on** `CAUSE.CATEGORY`.

+This suggests that outages caused by certain factors are more likely to have missing duration values, indicating a relationship between missingness and an observed variable (consistent with MAR behavior).

+<iframe
+  src="assets/missingness_cause.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The plot shows the distribution of permutation statistics, with the observed statistic marked in red.
+Since the observed value lies in the tail of the distribution, we reject the null hypothesis of independence.

+---

+### Independent Relationship: YEAR

+I also tested whether missingness depends on `YEAR`.

+- Observed statistic: 0.0002975531346297562
+- p-value: 0.48

+The permutation test resulted in a large p-value, indicating that the missingness of `OUTAGE.DURATION` **does not depend on** `YEAR`.

+<iframe
+  src="assets/missingness_year.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+In this case, the observed statistic falls well within the permutation distribution, so we fail to reject the null hypothesis.

+---

+### Conclusion

+Overall, the missingness of `OUTAGE.DURATION` appears to depend on some observed variables (such as `CAUSE.CATEGORY`) but not others (such as `YEAR`).
+While there is evidence of MAR behavior, the possibility of MNAR cannot be ruled out, since missingness may also depend on the unobserved duration values themselves.